 - Thyroid cancer

-When thyroid glands release too much or too little hormones, the results can be damaging to organ functions and can impact one’s health and well-being.
+When thyroid hormone release is too much or too little, the results can be damaging to organ functions and can impact one’s health and well-being.

 It can be challenging to detect and identify a specific disorder as thyroid conditions can cause several problems related to bodily functions.